 When you ask an Italian living abroad what they miss about Italy they will tell you, pretty much in this order: the bidet, our amazing food, nice weather and of course family and friends.
 And yes!
 I very much agree with all of these, but today I want to share with you a few more Italian things that make me feel nostalgic and emotional.
-None of these are easy to find here in London!
+These things aren’t easy to find here in London!
 Ready?

 My favourite example of cordialità takes place in waiting halls.
 When you get into a doctor’s office it’s polite to say Buongiorno to others waiting in line, even though you don’t know them.
 And when you leave it doesn’t hurt to say Arrivederci.
 Such a small detail, but it suddenly makes me feel at home!